oalpay/petit_gcp/README.md

 # petit_gcp

 Micro framework for writing applications on ESP32 devices connected to Google Cloud Platform with MQTT protocol.
+Check out this [guide](https://github.com/oalpay/IoTAppSample) for an end to end esp32 application using this framework.

 ## Features